 As part of the Learning Plans for class 2 Transboundary Waters, the Parties will assess monitoring needs and priorities as well as appropriate locations for monitoring Transboundary Waters with regard to surface water quantity and quality, Groundwater quantity and quality, and biology.
 They may consider the addition of monitoring for air or human dimensions in the future.
+In the meantime, the Parties will continue to encourage and support the long-term monitoring conducted by Environment Canada and Mackenzie River Basin jurisdictions (Table 10).

-The identification of long-term monitoring stations for the Agreement will be based on a scientific and traditional and local knowledge assessment.
+The identification of monitoring stations that may be monitored over the long-term for the Agreement will be based on a scientific and traditional knowledge assessment.
+Any stations established as per the RIM approach will also form part of the regional and Basin-level monitoring.
 Monitoring stations in unclassified and class 1 water bodies may be included to provide comparisons to background or reference conditions.
-In addition, how First Nations and Aboriginal organizations will be involved in monitoring and research within their territory will be discussed.
+In addition, how Indigenous governments and organizations will be involved in monitoring and research within their territory will be discussed.